Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Using HTML Form Elements

 Typically, inputs and submit buttons are placed inside an HTML `<form>` element.
 The submit button can have a `type="submit"` attribute to indicate its role.
 Clicking the submit button inside a form triggers the form's `onSubmit` event, which by default causes the page to refresh as the form submits data via POST or GET requests.

+### Preventing Default Form Submission Behavior

+To prevent the page from refreshing on form submission, we can handle the form's `onSubmit` event and call `event.preventDefault()` inside the handler.
+This stops the default behavior, allowing us to process the form data without a page reload.